-If a client has been diagnosed with dementia or displays cognitive and memory impairment, American In-Home Care will always refer a Certified Nursing Assistant or Home Health Aide who has completed Alzheimer’s Disease and Dementia training.
+If a client has been diagnosed with dementia or displays cognitive and memory impairment, we will always refer a certified caregiver who has completed additional Alzheimer’s Disease and Dementia training.

--Answered by Jim Mark, Chief Operating Officer, American In-Home Care
+-Answered by Jim Mark, Chief Operating Officer, American In-Home Care, LLC parent company

-Douglas In-Home Care, American In-Home Care company, is bonded and insured and in addition many care providers carry their own Professional Liability Insurance as well as having up to date credentials and qualifications.
+American In-Home Care, LLC parent company of Douglas In-Home Care is bonded and insured and in addition many care providers carry their own Professional Liability Insurance as well as having up to date credentials and qualifications.
 We accept assignment of benefits for many Long Term Care policies and accept payment from Workmen’s comp administrators but we are not Medicare certified and are not eligible for reimbursement for Medicare services.

-At American In Home Care we believe that each care situation is important...personal and unique in its own way.
-For this reason our care provider engagements require a minimum weekly schedule of three to four hours per day, three days per week.
+While there is not a minimum requirement from a practical consideration care providers may require a minimum weekly schedule of three to four hours per day, three days per week.
 This ensures that the care provider has ample time to familiarize themselves with the case requirements and the care recipient, allowing for a more complete and personalized care experience.
 If you have any questions, or would like to schedule a free in-home care assessment, contact a Client Care Liaison today .

 -Answered by Matt Robinson, Executive Vice President and General Manager

-Douglas In-Home Care, an American In-Home Care company, is not a Medicare certified Home Health provider.
+Douglas In-Home Care is not a Medicare certified Home Health provider.
 Medicare typically only pays for rehabilitative care for seniors over 65.
 Medicare does not pay for long-term care, however.
-Learn More
+Learn more

 -Answered by Jim Mark, Chief Operating Officer